appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/post-message.md

 ### From embedded page to Iframe widget

-Imagine you are building an app in Appsmith that has an Iframe widget called `Iframe1` containing an embedded page.
-To capture and handle a message that was sent to Appsmith from the page embedded in the iframe:
+To capture and handle a message that was sent to an Appsmith Iframe widget from the page embedded in the iframe:

 Use the iframe's [**onMessageReceived**](/reference/widgets/iframe#events) event in the properties pane.
 Choose an action or write code to be executed when the message is received from the embedded page.
 You can use the `Iframe1.message` property to access the content of the message that was received by Appsmith.

 ## Appsmith app embedded in parent app

+In this scenario, you are building an app outside of Appsmith, and you have used an [HTML iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) element to embed a deployed Appsmith app in that page.
+Now you are setting up communication between the non-Appsmith parent app and the Appsmith app embedded within it.

 ### From Appsmith to parent app

-In this example, imagine you are building a page outside of Appsmith, and you have embedded an Appsmith app into it using an [HTML iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).

 To configure your Appsmith application to send messages to its parent page: